Code-Institute-Submissions/colinshaw1-new_dawn_fitness_JanResub/README.md

 ----

 Version Control
 -------

-GitHub and GitPod to update and commit changed to my repository all commits tracked to mark progress
+GitHub and GitPod to update and commit changes to my repository all commits tracked to mark progress

 -----
 Deployment
 ---

 Deployed via Heroku.